There are 5 groups within the Government of Yukon that provide legal counsel to the government.

 - civil litigation; and

-- prosecutions in the environmental and natural resources areas.
+- conduct of prosecutions in environmental and natural resources areas.

 Provides legal advice in the areas of: